chihebnabil/ya-copilot/README.md

 # YA Copilot VSCode Extension

-YA Copilot (Yet Another Copilot) is an open source copilot alternative, it is a VSCode extension that uses the Anthropic Copilot API to provide AI assistance.
+YA Copilot (Yet Another Copilot) is an open source copilot alternative, it is a VSCode extension that uses the Anthropic API to provide AI assistance.

 Start by setting your anthropic API key in the extension settings